 Level I student fieldwork placements made by the AFWC based on the availabilities of the various community, psychosocial, and other non-traditional experiential partnerships that the College has.
-Level I placement notification will take place through EXXAT.
+Level I placement notification will take place through the AFWC.

 Level II